New Southgate Cemetery: Great Northern Cemetery

 The Great Northern London Cemetery Company aimed at the lower end of the market, charging 6 shillings to carry a coffin, and plus a return fare of 1s 6d for each mourner, plus another fee for burial, starting at 10s or 11s.
 The fees for burial at Brookwood Cemetery started at over £1.

 A siding was built next to the main line north of King's Cross station with a separate station building (Great Northern Cemetery Station) off Maiden Lane (now York Way).
 The station included a wedge-shaped spire, and gothic arches, built above a retaining wall beside the railway line in a cutting below.
 It included a mortuary – intended to avoid the unhygienic storage of cadavers at the deceased's family home – and facilities for mourners, with a lift to carry coffins down to the tracks.

-Rail services began in about 1861 and ran twice a week to Southgate & Colney Hatch (now New Southgate) station; north of the station, a single railway track ran to a terminus to the west of East Barnet Lane (later renamed Brunswick Park Road), beside the cemetery, where there were waiting rooms and chapels.
+Rail services began in 1861 and ran twice a week to Southgate & Colney Hatch (now New Southgate) station; north of the station, a single railway track ran to a terminus to the west of East Barnet Lane (later renamed Brunswick Park Road), beside the cemetery, where there were waiting rooms and chapels.
 The cemetery was laid out by Alexander Spurr in a concentric plan around a Gothic chapel with a 150 ft high spire.

-Rail services ceased at some point after 1873, and the station with its chapel were demolished after 1912.
+The rail service closed two years after it started, due to lack of profitability, and the station with its chapel were demolished after 1912.
 A Standard Telephones and Cables factory was built on the former location of the station in 1922; the site now forms part of North London Business Park.

 New Southgate Cemetery

 Although the rail service ceased, the cemetery remained open for burials.
 It was later renamed New Southgate Cemetery.

 In 1876, a plot was reserved for the exclusive use of Queen Victoria for the reinterment of the remains from the St Marienkirche Lutheran Chapel in Savoy Precinct which was demolished in 1875 to improve access to the newly created Victoria Embankment on the edges of the River Thames.
 The area is known as the Savoy Vaults or Queen Victoria Vaults.

-Later burials include the cemetery's architect and superintendent Alexander Spurr (died 1873) and Ross McWhirter (1925–1975).
+Later burials include the cemetery's architect and superintendent Alexander Spurr (died 1873) and writer Ross McWhirter (1925–1975).

-Perhaps the most famous person buried at the cemetery is Shoghi Effendi (1897–1957), the Guardian of the Baháʼí Faith, died on a visit to London in 1957 and, in accordance with the faith, was buried near the place of his death at New Southgate Cemetery.
+Perhaps the most famous person buried at the cemetery is Shoghi Effendi (1897–1957), the Guardian of the Baháʼí Faith, who died on a visit to London in 1957 and, in accordance with the faith, was buried near the place of his death at New Southgate Cemetery.